ra1028/FloatingActionSheetController/README.md

 // background dimming color
 actionSheet.dimmingColor = UIColor(white: 1, alpha: 0.7)
 ```
-If you wants to customize FloationgAction individually.
+If you wants to customize FloatingAction individually.
 ```swift
 var action = FloatingAction(title: "title") { action in
     // Do something.